ryanlalchand/AQP-Website/README.md

 You will need to have installed Node.js v16.13.0

-At this time, you will need a MySQL instance on your machine with the correct files.
+At this time, you will need a MySQL server locally installed and create a database called "10MB".
 In the future, these will be provided by the Data Lab server.

 Run `npm install` to install dependencies

+Run `cd 10MB_data_files` then run `node db_config.js` to create the database and tables

-Run `node app.js` to start the server, navigate to http://localhost:8085 in your browser
+You can then `cd ..` and run `node app.js` to start the server, navigate to http://localhost:8085 in your browser